natelandau/valentina/README.md

 -   Docker and Docker Compose
 -   A valid Discord Bot token.
 Instructions for this can be found on [Discord's Developer Portal](https://discord.com/developers/docs/getting-started)
+-   If you plan on using image uploads, an AWS S3 Bucket must be configured with appropriate permissions. _(Instructions on how to do this are out of scope for this document)_

+    -   Public must be able to read objects from the bucket
+    -   An IAM role must be created with read/write/list access and the credentials added to the environment variables.

+        ```json
+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Sid": "GetBucketLocation",
+                    "Effect": "Allow",
+                    "Action": ["s3:GetBucketLocation"],
+                    "Resource": ["arn:aws:s3:::Bucket-Name"]
+                },
+                {
+                    "Sid": "ListObjectsInBucket",
+                    "Effect": "Allow",
+                    "Action": ["s3:ListBucket"],
+                    "Resource": ["arn:aws:s3:::Bucket-Name"]
+                },
+                {
+                    "Sid": "AllObjectActions",
+                    "Effect": "Allow",
+                    "Action": "s3:*Object",
+                    "Resource": ["arn:aws:s3:::Bucket-Name/*"]
+                }
+            ]
+        }
+        ```

 ### Run the bot